paselmer/Loan_Payment_Optimizer/README.md

 minimum payment.
 You can read more about the function in its comments within the _loan_function.py_ file.

-The "gradient descent" method was a competitor for the "descending interest" method, which I hypothesized would result in a lower total cost paid in at least some cases.
+I hypothesized that the "gradient descent" method would result in a lower total cost paid in at least some scenarios, compared to the "descending interest" method.

 I put the hypothesis to the test in two separate ways:
 _1_ - By running a bunch of debt scenarios through each of the algorithms.